 Summer is in full swing and when the temps are scorching, there’s no better way to cool off than hitting the water park.
 It’s one of our favorite things to do in Houston on the weekend or any day of the week!
 Thankfully, there are plenty of great water parks in Houston, TX and the surrounding area.

-Visit one, or visit them all!
-With so many options, it can be a challenge to choose which park is right for you.
+That said, you can still get out and have some fun while staying safe at our great local water parks!
 Check out our run-down of the best water parks in Houston and the surrounding area with the most amenities, and get the scoop on prices below:

 The largest of Schlitterbahn parks is located in Galveston with 30 attractions and slides to try.
 Whether you’re looking for a heated pool, to slide down the Cliffhanger, or relax on Kristal Cove, this is one water park which has it all.

 The indoor/outdoor park is open at various times throughout the year.
-You can buy day passes online for $38.99 for kids and seniors, and $50.99 for adults.
+You can buy day passes online for ($38.99 for kids and seniors, and $50.99 for adults in 2019, still awaiting news on 2020 pricing).
 Best of all, the park allows you to bring in your own picnics and coolers!
 Parking is also free as are inner tubes and life jackets.
 It’s definitely the park where you can get the most bang for your buck!

 Six Flags Hurricane Harbor Splashtown

-One of the favorite and longest running Houston area water parks, Six Flags Hurricane Harbor Splashtown truly has something for everyone.
-This summer, they’ve added a new six-story water slide — Wahoo Wave — while also making other improvements throughout the park.
+When it is open, this is one of the favorite and longest-running Houston area water parks.
+Six Flags Hurricane Harbor Splashtown truly has something for everyone.
+In recent years, they’ve added a new six-story water slide — Wahoo Wave — while also making other improvements throughout the park.

 The newly redesigned Six Flags Hurricane Harbor Splashtown play area has plenty of room for the youngest of kids.
 If that isn’t thrilling enough for the little ones, they can frolic in the Tree House which has three levels of interactive fun for the whole family.
 From the Paradise River to the Big Drain, you have your choice of a lazy afternoon or a thrilling adventure.